rahulreddyutd/Financial-Compiler/README.md

 ---

-## Running it

-Just open the HTML file in Chrome.
-No server, no install, no configuration.
-The API key is already embedded.

-If you want to test with your own loan document, the override financials fields in the sidebar let you inject specific numbers.
-Leave them blank and the agent will extract everything from the document text.

----

 ## What I was thinking when I built this

 I spent four years building AI systems inside regulated financial institutions, Capital One and Optum.
 The failure mode I kept running into wasn't model quality.
 It was that nobody had built a principled validation layer between the model output and the business decision.